 Book - Eneas Mackenzie, 'The Emigrant's Guide to Australia', Clarke, Beeton & Co, 1853 Reg.
 No: HT 12920

-- Book 'The Emigrant's Guide to Australia' early edition, published by Clarke, Beeton & Co. in London, 1853.
+- Book entitled 'The Emigrant's Guide to Australia' early edition, published by Clarke, Beeton & Co. in London, 1853.
 Authorship of the book is attributed to Eneas Mackenzie.
-The book includes a memoir for Caroline Chisholm who was extremely active at this time encouraging, promoting and facilitation women and families to immigrate to Australia.
-The book includes information on advice as to who should immigrate, emigration societies, ship details, advice on preparing for the journey, arrival information, and a guide to the diggings.
+The book includes a memoir for Caroline Chisholm who was extremely active at this time encouraging, promoting and facilitating the migration of mainly British women and families to Australia.
+The book includes advice as to who should immigrate, emigration societies, ship details, advice on preparing for the journey, arrival information, and a guide to the gold diggings.
 It also includes information specific to the Port Phillip district.

 - Book with green paper cover featuring vignette illustration of a ship arriving at port.
 The book has 188 pages with extensive text.
 The book is housed in a quarter morocco case.

 |Dimensions:||165 cm (Height), 105 cm (Width)|

 |Tagged with:||immigration, immigrant shipping, promotional materials, immigration selection, women s issues, shipping industry, gold rushes, gold mining, british immigration|

 |Themes this item is part of:||Migration Collection, Getting In, Immigration Museum Exhibition, 2003-2015|